 Collaboration with Museo Egizio, Turin

 The National Museum of Antiquities has been working on an excavation project in Saqqara since 1975, carrying out research and excavations for a few weeks each year.
-In 2015, the Museo Egizio from Turin joined the project as an official partner.
-The field direction is conducted by The National Museum of Antiquities in Leiden and Dr. Christian Greco, director of the Museo Egizio, Turin.
+In 2015, the Museo Egizio in Turin joined the project as an official partner.
+The field direction is conducted by The National Museum of Antiquities in Leiden, together with Dr. Christian Greco and Paolo Del Vesco of the Museo Egizio, Turin.

-In 2023, the archaeological investigation will take place from 19 February to 23 March.
+In 2023, archaeological fieldwork took place from 19 February to 23 March, during which time the tomb of Panehsy was excavated.

-• For the progress of the excavation in 2023, for the results of the excavation in 2022 and 2019, and other news, see the news items at the bottom of this page.
+• For the results of the excavation seasons of 2023, 2022 and 2019, and more, see the news items at the bottom of this page.

 Saqqara

 The modern village of Saqqara lies about thirty kilometres south of Cairo.
 From Saqqara you can see the famous step pyramid built by pharaoh Djoser (c.
 2650 BC) on the horizon.
 For thousands of years, the desert near the village was used as the cemetery for the nearby city of Memphis.
 For centuries, many high-ranking officials and members of the royal family were buried at the cemetery.
-Egypt’s Ministry of Tourism and Antiquities gave the museum permission to conduct research in a part of the cemetery, dating from the reign of the pharaohs Tutankhamun, Ay, Horemheb, and Ramesses I and II (1334-1212 BC).
-The grounds were also used for burials in later periods of Egyptian history.
+In a section of this necropolis, the museum has conducted research for five decades with permission of Egypt’s Ministry of Tourism and Antiquities.
+The excavation site is known for the monumental tombs dating from the reign of the pharaohs Tutankhamun, Ay, Horemheb, and Ramesses I and II (1334-1212 BC).
+The grounds were also used for burials in much earlier and later periods of Egyptian history.

 Burial chambers